 \subsubsection{Design considerations based on FAIR principles}

 \paragraph{Findable}

 There are many ways to ensure findability for AI models once they are created and published.
 Simple ways include uploading it to GitHub, GitLab, or BitBucket.
-Several efforts aim at creating ``model commons,'' hubs in which models can be shared.
+Several efforts aim to create ``model commons,'' hubs in which models can be shared.
 Among these are DLHub~\cite{DLHub,chard2016globus}, OpenML~\cite{openml}, MLCommons~\cite{mlcommons}, AI Model Share~\cite{modelshare}, and Hugging Face~\cite{Wolf_Transformers_State-of-the-Art_Natural_2020}.
 If a publication or arXiv preprint is associated with the software, the code repository can also be linked to it via Papers with Code~\cite{paperswithcode}.
 However, this does not really support the findability principle.

-To improve findability, Zenodo~\cite{zenodo} can be leveraged to generate a DOI for the repository, as well as store the metadata.
+To improve findability, Zenodo~\cite{zenodo} can be leveraged to generate a DOI for the repository, as well as to store metadata.
 Recently, HuggingFace also enabled the ability to generate DOIs for both data sets and models~\cite{huggingface_doi}.
-Ideally, we would like a way to search all these repositories with a single search.
-This would require that they each expose a machine accessible search mechanism, ideally using a standard, and that there be a way to perform a federated search across the full set of such repositories.
+Ideally, we would like a way to search all these repositories at the same time.
+This would require that they each expose a machine accessible search mechanism, ideally using a common standard, and that there is a way to perform a federated search across the full set of repositories.

 \paragraph{Accessible} Accessibility is another place where standardization is needed.
 Specifically, we need a standard, open, free, protocol for retrieving a model from an identifier.
 Then the various model repositories would need to implement the server side of this protocol, and community members would likely then implement the client side of the protocol in common tools in Python, R, and other programming languages.